jckleiner/config/setup/macos-ansible/README.md

 ## TODO

+ * Alfred - config, with applescript?
+Has separate .plist files, see `cd "~/Library/Application Support/Alfred/Alfred.alfredpreferences/preferences/"`
  * Hold down CMD Q for 2 seconds to quit a program - see https://www.youtube.com/watch?v=uaJSjgVEhMQ
- * Alfred - config, with applescript?
  * Yabai dont open smaller windows in full screen, add all to the list?
  * Reorganize folders in this repo?
  * Karabiner, laptop and external keyboard has different keyboard layouts
  * top bar config
  * fix theme git errors
  * how to install yabai with --HEAD?
+ * Short way to install and setup only zsh on the current machine
  * Vagrant?
+ * MS Word one time licence?
+ * seems cool: [xbar, keyboard-maestro]
  * Parallels?
  * All commands are executed with `become` (see inventory)?
  * remove `.DS_Store`???